App-Genius/topline-platform/docs/00-INDEX.md

 This documentation suite provides comprehensive specifications for the Topline system - a behavior-driven business optimization platform built on the 4DX framework.

+**Core Philosophy:** Topline is an **industry-agnostic** behavior-to-outcome system.
+It connects daily team member behaviors (lead measures) to business outcomes (lag measures) across ANY business type - restaurants, hotels, accounting firms, landscapers, dental practices, and more.
+The AI generates appropriate scaffolding for each industry while the core engine remains the same.

 ---

 ## Document Structure